email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-accessibility-outside-your-control.md

 ### Title element

-Ideally you’d have a unique `<title></title>` element places in the the `<head>` of each email, with text describing detail about what’s inside.
+Ideally you’d have a unique `<title>` element placed in the the `<head>` of each email, with text describing detail about what’s inside.
 This could be the subject line, but if you don’t yet have a way to edit that easily you can use a generic title while you work on a longer term solution.
 It’s much better than leaving it blank.

 But as a partial solution you can use a generic title, such as;